zachary-cauchi/dotnet-practice-movie-database/Notes.md

 New grains may be needed for the following:
 - Top5RatedMovies - Store the ids of the top 5 rated movies in descending order.
 - GenreFilterMovies - Store the ids of all (or as many as possible) movies which match that genre.

+## Added MoviesService

+Added Service layer for handling operations on movies.
+This should prepare the server for both grains and table management.